maryam-ca/ai_ml/Week1-PythonFoundation/Task4/README.md

 To learn basic logging for production-ready code

-To follow clean and professional project structure

 Key Features
 Modular Programming

-Python code is divided into multiple modules, where each module performs a specific task.
+Python code is divided into multiple modules

-This makes the code reusable, readable, and easy to maintain.
+Each module performs a single responsibility

+Modules are reused using proper import statements

 Virtual Environment

-A virtual environment (venv) is used to isolate the project dependencies.
+A virtual environment (venv) is used to isolate the project

-This helps avoid conflicts between different Python projects and ensures a clean development environment.
+Prevents dependency conflicts between projects

+Ensures a clean development environment

 Custom Python Package

-A custom Python package named mypackage is created using proper packaging standards.
+A custom Python package named mypackage is created

+Proper folder structure is followed

-The package includes multiple modules and uses __init__.py to expose required functionality.
+__init__.py is used to expose package functions

-The package is installed locally using pip install ..
+Package is installed locally using pip install .

 Logging

-Python’s built-in logging module is used instead of print statements.
+Python’s built-in logging module is used

-Logs are stored in a file, making the project more suitable for real-world and production use.
+Logs are written to a file instead of using print

+Makes the project production-ready

 Clean Project Structure

-The project follows a clean and logical folder structure.
+Logical and readable folder organization

-Separate folders are used for modules, packages, tests, and documentation, making the project easy to understand and extend.
+Separate folders for modules, package, and tests

+Easy to maintain and extend

 Project Structure
 Task4/